9 Simple Tips Teach You How to Write a Great Song Chorus

 2. Avoid Being Too Specific

-The verse is designed to provide details in your song lyrics.
+The verse main design is to provide details in your song lyrics.
 The chorus is a summary of the verse.
 Therefore they need to be general in content.

 3. Change Up the Melody